 - Inspire action, such as clicks or sales

 Since Instagram lets you include just one link, choose wisely.
-You may want to link to your homepage, your e-commerce site, or a splash page from Linktree or a similar app.
+You may want to link to your homepage, your e-commerce site, or you add a link to your Pulselink page using Agorapulse.

 Post Consistently on Instagram

 To monetize Instagram successfully, you need an audience.
 One of the easiest ways to attract followers is to publish content regularly.
 Not sure what to post?
 Keep a running list of content ideas, such as:

 - Introducing or launching new products and services

 - Showing followers how to use your offerings